Hide.me’s free plan is a great way of testing out the premium app, but isn’t a long-term solution due to the 2GB monthly data cap.

 Ease of Use

-Downloading and installing Hide.me on any of the devices with custom apps is super easy, even for complete beginners.
+Downloading and installing Hide.me on any device is super easy.
 There are simple setup guides with helpful screenshots for each supported platform on the website, should you need them.

-Despite this, the support section of the website is well organised, and includes a helpful FAQs page and simple setup guides accompanied by screenshots.
-There is no search function, which means that you have to manually check articles to find what you’re looking for, but the quality of the content makes up for this.
+Despite this, the support section of the website is well organized and includes a helpful FAQs page and simple setup guides accompanied by screenshots.

 The Bottom Line

 - Advanced privacy features

 Hide.me is one of our top picks for privacy, even for those on the free plan, but the 2GB monthly data cap severely restricts what you can do online.
 Local speeds are decent, but international performance was awful.